We run a diverse range of projects to engage volunteers, covering a broad spectrum of interests.

 You can also find out about volunteer cataloguing opportunities with the Friends of The National Archives.

-This project involves transcribing and cataloguing large volumes of BT 43 designs registered at the Board of Trade between 1839 and 1991.
-The designs cover a range of materials and products, including metal, wood, glass, earthenware, paper hangings (wall paper), carpets, yarn, lace, printed and woven fabrics, including shawls.
+This project involved transcribing and cataloguing large volumes of BT 43 designs registered at the Board of Trade between 1839 and 1991.
+The designs cover a range of materials and products, including metal, wood, glass, earthenware, paper hangings (wallpaper), carpets, yarn, lace, printed and woven fabrics, including shawls.